 there is a significant increase in the turnover volume of the target's voting shares; and

 the number of bidders to be approached is to be increased to include more than a very restricted number of people.

 Announcement.
 The target's board must, within 24 hours of receiving notice from the bidder, make an announcement to the public through a press notice or to Bursa Malaysia (if the company is listed).
-The announcement must be sent to all the target's shareholders within seven days of receiving the notice.
+The announcement must also be sent to all the target's shareholders within seven days of receiving the notice.
 Such announcement must contain all details contained in the notice received from the bidder as well as a statement as to whether or not the target's board will be seeking an alternative person to make a take-over offer of its shares.

 The offer timetable is set out below.
 There is no difference in terms of the timeline for a recommended bid and a hostile bid.
 In the case of a competing bid, both offers are subject to the timeline triggered by the posting of a competing offer document.